dbose/resque-fork/README.md

 # Resque::Fork

-In effort to use redis to perform distributed indexing through ElasticSearch just like [wonderdog](https://github.com/infochimps-labs/wonderdog)
+An effort to use redis to perform distributed indexing for ElasticSearch just like [wonderdog](https://github.com/infochimps-labs/wonderdog)

 No direct dependancy on gem like `tire` yet !